09/26/24

 Still, it can be hard to know where to start.

-The speed at which content marketing moves makes it difficult for marketers to pause to figure out how to measure content marketing effectiveness.
-It’s hard enough for content managers to take the time to ground content strategy in customer journey insight, let alone make time for content metrics.
+The speed at which content marketing moves can make it difficult for marketers to pause and figure out how to measure its effectiveness.
+It’s hard enough for some content managers to take the time to thoughtfully ground content strategy in customer journey insight, let alone make time for in-depth content metrics.

 Sometimes, the sheer volume of content metric options can paralyze marketers from choosing any content marketing KPIs at all.

-Following three foundational steps will guide your efforts to measure content marketing performance and find the best key performance indicators (KPIs) for your campaign.
+Following these three foundational steps will guide your efforts to measure content marketing performance and decide on the best key performance indicators (KPIs) for your campaign.

-• Decide what action(s) you want your ideal audiences to take.
+- Decide which action(s) you want your ideal audiences to take.

 All of the above impact content metrics and campaign performance.
-Understanding the journey a customer takes from first learning about your brand to purchase should inform the CTAs you use throughout your campaign.
+Understanding the journey a customer takes — from first learning about your brand to making a purchase — should inform the CTAs you use throughout your campaign.

 Those CTAs should in turn inform the KPIs you select to measure the effectiveness of your content marketing campaigns.